rust-bitcoin/rust-bitcoin/CONTRIBUTING.md

    submodule and re-exporting them from the original module.
 Must not include any code changes except to import paths.
 Requires absolutely no change to the public API.
+4. PR has previously had two ACKs, had minimal changes, and gets a single ACK from Andrew.
+This call is subjective, gives extra privileges, but also requires extra responsibility/accountability (including running a bunch of local CI checks before merging) [1].

 [0] - Obviously author and ACK'er must not be the same person.
+[1] - The aim is to reduce the burden of re-ACK'ing trivial changes and also
+      alleviate the problem of devs spread around the world in different timezones.

 ## Coding conventions